Learning at York Prep

 For a small private school, York Prep is able to offer an impressive range of courses with electives in most fields for qualified students.
 Seniors can choose among classes such as Constitutional Law, Marine Biology, Anatomy and Physiology, Utopian Societies, Ethics, and Psychology.
 In the visual arts, advanced students are offered portfolio development where they design individual projects and compile portfolios for college admission including digital photography, animation, and studio arts.

 Communication between parents and the school is actively encouraged.
-Parents are kept informed of their child's academic and social progress on a regular basis.
+Parents are kept informed of their child’s academic and social progress on a regular basis.
 Parent-teacher conferences are scheduled for fall and winter quarters.
-The annual Curriculum Day for parents provides a chance for them to meet faculty members and get a good overview of coursework.
-Parents are strongly urged to get involved with the school through the Parents’ Association
+The annual Curriculum Night gives parents a chance to meet faculty members and get a good overview of coursework.
+Parents are strongly urged to get involved with the school through the Parents’ Association.